loosolab/SC-Framework/README.md

 ![](image/sc_framework_overview.png)

 # Readthedocs
 The SC framework is accompanied by an extensive documentation where detailed information regarding available notebooks, functions and a multitude of examples can be found.
-It can be accesed using the following link:
+It can be accessed using the following link:

 https://loosolab.pages.gwdg.de/software/sc_framework/